cisagov/get.gov/pages/about/product_updates.md

 We’ve begun sending email reminders for domains that are expiring soon.
 Notifications are sent to domain managers 30 days, 7 days, and 1 day before the expiration date.

-In [February](#february-7-2025), we enabled users to renew a .gov domain in the registrar, and these reminders ensure domain managers know what they need to do when.
+In [February](#february-7-2025), we enabled users to renew a .gov domain in the registrar, and these reminders ensure domain managers know what they need to do and when.

 ## April 25, 2025